|Movie Title/Year and Brief Scene Description|

 Silent Hill (2006)

-She ascended up from a fiery hell with long strands of snake-like barbed wire that painfully wrapped around Cristabella, lifted her off the floor, penetrated her body and caused bloody wounds, and eventually ripped her in half.
+Badly scarred and immobile Alessa rose up from the pit of a fiery hell on a hospital bed.
+Long strands of snake-like, writhing barb-wires (telepathically controlled) penetrated, painfully wrapped around, and tore Cristabella and the cultists apart.
+The wire lifted her off the floor, penetrated her body and caused bloody wounds, and eventually ripped her in half - vertically!

 Single White Female (1992)